cmpt231-16fa/cmpt231-16fa.github.io/index.md

   + [Github Guides](http://guides.github.com/): a collection of tutorials on Git and Github concepts
   + [Git - the simple guide](http://rogerdudler.github.io/git-guide/):
     a single-page reference / cheat sheet
+  + [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/): a workflow for using Git
   + [Github Student Pack](https://education.github.com/pack):
     Free software for students!
     (Public repositories are always free on Github.)